Barcelona’s most iconic churches

 - Get tickets on the official site.

-Watch out, a neo-gothic façade is fooling you!
+Watch out, a neo-Gothic façade is fooling you!

 Although the temple was originally Gothic, the façade was finished in the 1900s.
-The reason is that the temple’s exterior was very sober, making it less appealing to visitors than other European churches, such as the Notre Dame de Paris.
+The reason is that the temple’s exterior was very sober, making it less appealing to visitors than other European churches, such as Notre Dame de Paris.

 That is why, in the late XIXth century, coinciding with the 1888 Universal Exposition, the City Council decided to change its outside look—changing its Catalan Gothic Façade to a more European one, similar to other churches in France.